 NO PARKING is allowed in the fire lane or non-designated parking areas.
-During school hours parking is prohibited along the yellow curb in front of the school, or next to a fire hydrant.
+During school hours parking is prohibited in front of the school, or next to a fire hydrant.
 Illegal parking impedes traffic and reduces the safety of students coming and going to and/or from school.
 Please use legal parking spaces when making a short stop at the building.

-Kindly be considerate and refrain from parking in areas designated for school personnel-the two lots closest to the rear (upper grades) exit.
+Do not park in areas designated for school personnel-the two lots closest to the rear (upper grades) exit.
 During dismissal, there is no parking along the yellow curb since this disrupts the dismissal procedure.
 Remember courtesy is contagious!